wp-plugins/instagrate-to-wordpress/readme.txt

 **Please note this plugin supersedes InstaPost Press, which has been discontinued because of a naming conflict.
 If you installed this plugin you will need to deactivate it before you can use this new plugin.
 Instagrate to WordPress has new features and will continue to be developed**

 == Changelog ==

+= 1.1.0 =

+* Bug fix - resolved multiple posting issues.
+The plugin will only post an image from Instagram 2 minutes after creation to stop any duplicates coming through on the API.
+Many thanks to testers [@onlineheld](http://www.twitter.com/onlineheld), [@travelhappy](http://www.twitter.com/travelhappy), Tyler Conlon
+* Bug fix - issues with logging in for some users.
+* You can now set how the Instagram image is used by the plugin.
+New settings for saving to the media library and making featured image.
+* You can now set Post Format.
+* Post date can now be selected to be the Instagram image's created date or the date at posting on WordPress.
+* Can now control if the image is wrapped in a link	to the image.
+On by default for blogs using plugins such as Lightbox and Fancybox.
+* Debug mode added for troubleshooting issues with the plugin.
+* Donate Link added.

 = 1.0.4 =